Contents

 How to design flex boards to achieve differential signaling?

-Differential signaling in flex circuits follows the design method of surface microstrip transmission lines.
+Differential signaling in flex circuit boards is the design method of surface microstrip transmission lines.
 Surface microstrip lines are formed by etching one surface of a double-sided material.
 The top surface and the sides of the traces are exposed to air and are referenced to a power or ground plane.

 Shielding requirements are evaluated to determine which configuration will be suitable.
 In a nutshell, thinner controlled impedance trace widths support thinner copper and cores, resulting in improved flexibility and mechanical bend reliability.

-To learn how to solve the electrical and mechanical reliability issues in rigid-flex designs, see air gap construction method in rigid-flex PCBs.
+To learn how to solve the reliability issues in rigid-flex designs, see the air gap construction method in rigid-flex PCBs.

 PCB Transmission Line eBook

-What is cross hatch or mesh ground plane in flexible PCBs?
+What is a cross-hatch or mesh ground plane in flexible PCBs?

 Cross-hatching is a technique that makes specific planes or big regions of copper on a PCB seem like a copper lattice.
 Regular apertures are spaced at fixed intervals as shown in the image below.
 Cross hatching a plane is no longer required in rigid PCBs, but it is still utilized in flex and rigid-flex designs, where it can give numerous advantages.

-Actually, a cross hatched plane is created in a CAD or CAM system, where the hatched region is a filled area with a sequence of periodically spaced lines, similar to the traces plotted in signal layers.
-The region is then bordered by a thin trace that links the ends of the cross hatched lines.
-Connections to this cross hatching, such as power or ground connections, are established in the same way as they are in solid planes.
+A cross-hatched plane is created in a CAD or CAM system.
+The hatched region is a filled area with a sequence of periodically spaced lines, similar to the traces plotted in signal layers.
+The region is then bordered by a thin trace that links the ends of the cross-hatched lines.
+Connections to this cross-hatching, such as power or ground connections, are established in the same way as they are in solid planes.
 The cross-hatch application in flexible PCBs is explained in the following sections.

-• Impedance control in flex: A hatch ground is a useful way to provide the reference plane needed for controlled impedance routing on high-speed digital circuit boards.
+- Impedance control in flex: A hatch ground is a useful way to provide the reference plane needed for controlled impedance routing on high-speed digital circuit boards.
 The hatch ground offers broader, more manufacturable dimensions while maintaining flexibility in both circuit and assembly.
-It’s worth noting that cross hatching reduces the quantity of copper under a transmission line that lowers its capacitance, and increases the impedance.
+It’s worth noting that cross-hatching reduces the quantity of copper under a transmission line, lowers its capacitance, and increases the impedance.

 Factors responsible for signal distortion in flex PCBs